stevenpencle/D6-LOA/README.md

 Yes.
 After the project is configured, you can choose to use Visual Studio as your IDE.
 Debugging in Visual Studio will use IIS Express as the development server, whereas debugging in VS Code will use the Angular CLI (Node) server.

+**Caution:** If you use both Visual Studio and VS Code, be aware that debugging in Visual Studio will result in IIS Express blocking port 44376 until you manually exit it in your system tray.
+If you leave IIS Express running and then try to debug in VS Code, you will get an error.

 _**Where is the unit test project, and where are the client testing frameworks and configuration?**_

 They have been removed in an effort to keep the code as simple and straight-forward as possible.
 Please feel free to add a .NET Core unit test project and add the Jasmine test framework back to Angular.